sweet-delights/hybrid-platforms-conductor/README.md

     -s, --show-commands              Display the SSH commands that would be run instead of running them -u, --ssh-user USER              Name of user to be used in SSH connections (defaults to platforms_ssh_user or USER environment variables)
     -w, --password                   If used, then expect SSH connections to ask for a password.
-    -y GATEWAYS_CONF_NAME,           Name of the gateways configuration to be used.
+    -y GATEWAYS_CONF,                Name of the gateways configuration to be used.
 Can also be set from environment variable ti_gateways_conf.
 Defaults to munich.
-        --gateways-conf
+        --ssh-gateways-conf

 Deployer options:
     -e, --secrets JSON_FILE_NAME     Specify a JSON file storing secrets (can be specified several times).